If you are an assurance leader (internal audit/performance audit/risk assurance), you want to:

 - provide assurance to the Board and to management.

 - help maximise value (efficiency, effectiveness, economy) and customer satisfaction.

-As part of your overall assurance program, analytics can help achieve your objectives, allowing you to find both upside (e.g. revenue leakage) and downside (e.g. control breakdown) opportunities.
+As part of your overall assurance program, using data can help you achieve your objectives of finding both upside (e.g., revenue leakage) and downside (e.g., control breakdown) opportunities.